5 Top Events in Mojácar for your 2024 holiday in Spain

 Usually, the people of Mojácar celebrate this party on the beach as well.
 However, we don’t eat freshly caught North Sea crab.
 Instead, people usually start barbecuing in the late afternoon.
 Large groups of families and friends meet each other to become “victims” of the biggest virtue, the enjoyment of wine and food.

 As soon as it gets dark, people light large bonfires on the beach.
 People dance, drink, play music, and eat some Manchego cheese or Iberian ham.
 The highlight of “Noche de San Juan” is around midnight, when all partygoers dive into the sea.
-To welcome the longest day of the year, to rinse sins, to cool off and to become sober enough to continue the party …
+To welcome the longest day of the year, to rinse sins, to cool off, and to become sober enough to continue the party …

 Top Event 4: Noche de las Velas

-In 2023, we celebrate this relatively “new-fashioned” local party on the 02.09.
+In 2024, we celebrate this relatively “new-fashioned” local party on the 21.09.
 And on this night, the city government turns off all electric lights to allow visitors to Mojácar to admire the starry sky in all its splendour and beauty.

 The city radiates in the warm, muffled light of the candles.
 Shops and restaurants are open and light their buildings exclusively with candles.
 The smell of warm wax blows through the streets.
 Fire-eaters and other fire artists impassion the visitors.
 It is a wonderful and very special night in Mojácar.

-Top Event 5: Fiestas Patronales de San Agustin from 25.08.-28.08.2023
+Top Event 5: Fiestas Patronales de San Agustin from 24.08.-28.08.2024

 This Fiesta includes all kinds of festivities in honour of the patron saint of Mojácar, Saint Augustin.
-All over the village, there are sports activities and Carnival until the early hours.
-Highlights are the “Corridas de Cintas”, a kind of equestrian games (tilting at the ring and getting the ribbons down).
+All over the village, there are sports activities and a Carnival until the early hours.
+Highlights are the “Corridas de Cintas”, a kind of equestrian game (tilting at the ring and getting the ribbons down).
 The women of Mojácar wear their historical costumes and bring water and flowers as a sacrifice to the church.
 They carry the water on their head in traditional clay cans.
-Also, this party is also accompanied by music, dance, food, and drinks …
+Also, this party is accompanied by music, dance, food, and drinks …

 Here’s video to give you an impression of the festival, the traditional costumes, and how rapidly a Spanish TV presenter can speak 🙂

-The most important traditional fiesta throughout Spain
+The most important traditional fiesta in Spain

 But more important than Christmas and all the other fiestas for Mojaqueros, as for all Spanish people, remains the Holy Week that climaxes in the time between Holy Thursday and Palm Sunday.
 The most important procession takes place on Good Friday.